Algorithms for complementary sequences: Finding as the Solution to a Fixed Point Problem

 i.e.,

-\end{theorem} Since the $k$-gonal numbers are defined starting from $n=0$, the formula above will return the $n$-th nonnegative non-centered-$k$-gonal number, i.e., it returns $0$ when $n=1$ and list the positive non-centered-$k$-gonal numbers starting from $n=2$.
+\end{theorem} Since the $k$-gonal numbers are defined starting from $n=0$, the formula above will compute the $n$-th nonnegative non-centered-$k$-gonal number, i.e., it returns $0$ when $n=1$ and lists the positive non-centered-$k$-gonal numbers starting from $n=2$.
+For instance, for $k=4$, the $n$-th non-centered-square number (which except for the first term is OEIS sequence \href{https://oeis.org/A350757}{A350757}) is equal to